Though both of these are part of virtualization and cloud hosting technology still there are differences between them as follows.

 RAM Over-Commitment – This feature is only supported by VM-Ware and not by Hyper-V

-NIC Teaming – Native support is available for NIC Teaming on a VM-Ware and Hyper-V supports to only through 3rd party drivers.
+NIC Teaming – Native support is available for NIC Teaming on a VM-Ware and Hyper-V supports only through 3rd party drivers.

-Number of Virtual Switches supported – 248 switches are supported on a VM-Ware and Hyper-V supports unlimited number of switches.
+Number of Virtual Switches supported – 248 switches are supported on a VM-Ware and Hyper-V supports the unlimited number of switches.